 After the deaths of Clement, the business manager, in 1935 and Thomas shortly afterwards the mill was sold.
 The surviving brother Alfred lived to the ripe old age of 95, dying in 1959 and is still recalled by older Upminster residents, as a familiar figure who was a Sunday School teacher at the Congregational church in Station Road.

-The Grade 2* listed mill, which is owned by the London Borough of Havering and is managed on their behalf by a registered charity, the Friends of Upminster Windmill, is currently undergoing a major restoration which will return it to full working order by 2018.
-Alongside it an Interpretation Centre is nearing completion, and once open in April 2017 will allow visitors, especially school groups, to learn the history of milling, the story of Upminster Mill and the story of the Abraham family.
+The Grade 2* listed mill, which is owned by the London Borough of Havering and is managed on their behalf by a registered charity, the Friends of Upminster Windmill, is currently undergoing a major restoration which will return it to full working order by 2021.
+Alongside it an Interpretation Centre and once open regularly will allow visitors, especially school groups, to learn the history of milling, the story of Upminster Mill and the story of the Abraham family.
 The Centre will also house a museum of exhibits and photographs with plenty of computer graphics to show the workings of the Mill.
 Visitors will also be able to see some of the archaeological finds revealed during excavations of the 15 buildings which formerly occupied the site.